 4) Make a content calendar

 Create a content calendar (i.e., a future schedule of blogs, articles, whitepapers, videos, etc. along with details about topics and length) and stick to it.
 This isn’t just about discipline but about the optimal connection with your audience.
 The idea is to engage with bite-sized content frequently rather than long eBooks published once a year.
 Plenty of online examples exists that can help you create your first content calendar, like this one from Backlinko.
-If you choose to work with a consultant like Manipal Technologies, you can expect your consultant to make an initial calendar for you.
+If you choose to work with a consultant like Manipal Digital Systems, you can expect your consultant to make an initial calendar for you.
 Along the way, use Analytics tools to measure your audience engagement and make course adjustments accordingly.
 In general, favor quality over quantity.
 As we said before, listen to your audience.
 It’s about them.

 5) Integrate your Marketing efforts